 San Diego barrel cactus is an MSCP covered species.
-In PMA 1, this species is typically found on dry hills within open coastal sage scrub or maritime succulent scrub communities.
+In PMA 2, San Diego barrel cactus is typically found on dry hills within open coastal sage scrub or maritime succulent scrub communities.

-Area specific management directives must include specific measures to protect against detrimental edge effects, unauthorized collection, and include appropriate fire management/control practices to protect against a too-frequent fire cycle.
+Area-specific management directives must include specific measures to protect against detrimental edge effects, unauthorized collection, and include appropriate fire management/control practices to protect against a too-frequent fire cycle.

-Rare plant surveys by RECON in 2003 recorded San Diego barrel cactus populations present in the maritime succulent scrub and coastal sage scrub areas within PMA 1.
-There are a few individuals present in subunit 1-1a, and approximately 15 individuals in subunit 1-2a.
+During rare plant surveys in 2003, RECON recorded a total of 35 San Diego barrel cactus individuals present in the maritime succulent scrub and coastal sage scrub on subunit 2-1b.

-Area specific management directives must include measures to protect this species from edge effects, unauthorized collection, and include appropriate fire management and control.
+Area-specific management directives must include measures to protect this species from edge effects, unauthorized collection, and include appropriate fire management and control.
 Primary management for this species is periodic monitoring to determine whether weed control measures are required to enhance habitat quality.
 Over the long term, San Diego barrel cactus can be covered by associated native species and this may cause the slow decline of populations due to competition.
-Long-term management of San Diego barrel cactus populations may require that surrounding native brush be thinned to reduce competition and the threat of catastrophic fires, that may eliminate San Diego barrel cactus populations if the fires are of sufficient intensity to kill the plant.
+Long-term management of San Diego barrel cactus populations may require that surrounding native brush be thinned to reduce competition and the threat of catastrophic fires.

-The distribution and abundance of barrel cactus should be measured both qualitatively and quantitatively within the Preserve.
+The distribution and abundance of coast barrel cactus should be measured both qualitatively and quantitatively within the Preserve.

 Qualitative: Permanent reference points should be established within the Preserve at three to five of the representative sites identified in the baseline biological resources report at the discretion of the Habitat Manager.
-Choosing sites where barrel cactus occurs adjacent to trails would be particularly useful in tracking the status of the population as well as trail widening.
+Choosing sites where coast barrel cactus occurs adjacent to trails would be particularly useful in tracking the status of the population as well as trail widening.

-Qualitative monitoring of the barrel cactus will include one survey conducted any time of the year, once every five years.
+Qualitative monitoring of the coast barrel cactus will include one survey conducted any time of the year, once very five years.
 The focus of these surveys is to identify whether the shrub cover is covering the San Diego barrel cactus (i.e., restricting the cactus' access to sunlight) and if trails are widening adjacent to San Diego barrel cactus populations.
 This will aid in determining if shrub thinning and/or trail maintenance management actions are needed.
 The results of this qualitative survey should be contained in that year's annual report.